gaurangsh/3pillarGlobal_Gaurang/readme.txt

 Note:
-For JS files name es and word files name GaurangShukla JS Ass:- GaurangShukla JS Ass1 contains the code in ex1 along with the output.
+For JS files name ex and word files name GaurangShukla JS Ass:- GaurangShukla JS Ass1 contains the code in ex1 along with the output.

 - temp folder conatins temp html and js files used to execute javascript in browser as the Online Interpreter could not use "Prompt".